colinta/extra/README.md

 <p class=['bold', @is-italic ? 'italic']>Hello, World!</p>
 ```

-## Language Features

-There are a few things that I always thought would be handy in a programming language, and so I put them in here.

 ## Variable names

 References can have hyphens like in Lisp (`valid-variable-name`), and emojis (`😎-languages = set("extra")`)